eleven41/gitignore/README.md

 # gitignore

-A collection of useful .gitignore templates.
+A collection of useful .gitignore templates